|

 to discredit five established members of the civic hierarchy, each of whom

 was committed to preserving the trade monopoly of victualling guilds.
-John

 of Northampton, the mayor of London from October 1381 to 1382, espoused